AhmedNasser1601/E-Commerce/README.md

 <h1 align=center>E-Commerce Website</h1>

-This is a simple e-commerce website built with Flask and SQLite.
-The website allows users to register, login, and purchase items.
-The website also has an admin panel that allows administrators to view and manage users and items.
+Simple e-commerce website built with Flask and SQLite.
+Allows users to register, login, and purchase items.
+Also has an admin panel that allows administrators to view and manage users and items.

 <h2 align=center>Go to the website<br>https://e-commerce2023.onrender.com</h2>